-However, Boston dangerous drug attorneys at The Law Offices of Jeffrey S. Glassman know that far too often, these drugs are rushed to market, inadequately tested, overprescribed, poorly-monitored or wrongly-administered.
+However, Boston dangerous drug attorneys at Jeffrey Glassman Injury Lawyers know that far too often, these drugs are rushed to market, inadequately tested, overprescribed, poorly-monitored or wrongly-administered.
 When this happens, resulting in serious illness, injury or death, patients and loved ones may seek remedy through the civil justice system.

 It’s an agency that promises to protect the public from unreasonably dangerous medications and other products.
 Unfortunately, the pharmaceutical industry has proved a powerful one, and these protections – and remedies against violators – have weakened over the years.

-Still, there may be opportunity for compensation with help from an experienced, knowledgeable, well-resourced legal team.AMERICA’S DRUG PROBLEM
+Still, there may be an opportunity for compensation with help from an experienced, knowledgeable, well-resourced legal team.America’s Drug Problem

 The conversation about drug misuse and abuse in America tends to center primarily on the availability of illegal substances.
 These include drugs like:

 - Marijuana (still in some states)

 It is estimated that some 20 million Americans – or about 8 percent – regularly use illegal drugs.
 However, America’s Drug Problem is much bigger than that and involves an estimated 70 percent of Americans use prescription drugs.
 Over 52 million people in the U.S. over the age of 12 have used prescription drugs non-medically in their lifetime, with 6.1 million using them non-medically in the last month.
 The U.S. accounts for 5 percent of the world’s population but consumes 75 percent of its prescription drugs.

 According to the federal government, those who abused drugs were most likely to take: